Learn how to accept credit card payments by phone.

 - Require complete information.
 When accepting a credit card over the phone, you should always key in the complete information: card number, expiration date, CSV code and the customer's full name as it appears on the card.
 You should also request the customer's complete billing and shipping addresses – including ZIP codes – and phone number.

 - Use a secure point-of-sale system.
 A secure POS system could reduce the chance of fraud.
 Leading POS systems often include technology capable of verifying a customer's account.
+[See our review of Clover's POS system and credit card processing services.]

 - Confirm delivery of products.
 You should always confirm the delivery of any products that are shipped to a customer who paid with a credit card over the phone.
 Establishing a clear record of payment and delivery can help you confirm that the transaction was legitimate.